musa-509-fall-2021/final-project/README.md

 * Queries to build reports are simple (no complex joins, limited sub-queries and CTEs); data should be pre-transformed for the domain.
 * Reports will be hosted in the cloud at a URL that can be publicly accessed.

 This project may be done individually or in a team of up to 3 students.
+You can see my sample final project [here on GitHub](https://github.com/musa-509-fall-2021/final-project-sample).

 ## Table of Contents